usefulstuffs/ASUS-TUF-GAMING-FX505GE-Hackintosh/README.md

   14. Give it a name, personally I reccommend "Macintosh SSD"
   15. Once it's done, close disk utility
   16. Connect to Wi-Fi or connect via Ethernet
-  17. Select install macOS Ventura
+  17. Select Reinstall macOS Sonoma
   18. Hit next and agree the license agreement
   19. Select your disk and wait until it installs
   20. You should now get the macOS configuration, complete it.